pouwerkerk/pouwerkerk.github.io/riding-across-britain/README.md

 1. Align labels with midpoints
 2. Animate drawing lines
-3. Add back and forward buttons
-4. Add links to donation page
+3. Add links to donation page
-5. Add description for cause
+4. Add description for cause
-6. Improve styling of labels
+5. Improve styling of labels
-7. Add button to reset view